pachyderm/docs/content/latest/reference/pachctl/pachctl_glob.md

 ## pachctl glob

-Print a list of Pachyderm resources matching a glob pattern.
+Print a list of MLDM resources matching a glob pattern.

 ### Synopsis

-Print a list of Pachyderm resources matching a glob pattern.
+Print a list of MLDM resources matching a glob pattern.

 ### Options